Natalia Potkina: Family

-Natalia Potkina was born in a family of builders.
-Natalia's father, Potkin Valery Aleksandrovich, is a well known construction figure in Belarus, the honourable builder of Belarus, the restorer, the Minsk Resident of the Year (2008), the creator and the director of the company «Elvira».
+Natalia Potkina was born to a family of builders.
+Natalia's father, Potkin Valery Aleksandrovich, is a construction figure in Belarus, founding and serving as director of his company, Elvira.

-Natasha Potkina's children, her son Lev and the daughter Evelina, are winners of the international contest «Little Miss Universe» and «Little Mr. of the World» in Turkey («Little Miss of the Universe World 2014» & «Little Mister of the World 2014»).
+Natasha Potkina's children, her son Lev and her daughter Evelina, are winners of the contest Little Miss Universe and Little Mr. of the World in Turkey (Little Miss of the Universe World 2014 & Little Mister of the World 2014).